blaze308/flip/FIREBASE_SETUP.md

 **⚠️ REQUIRED - You must do this manually**

 1. In Firebase Console, click "Add app" and select iOS
-2. Enter your iOS bundle ID: `com.example.flip`
+2. Enter your iOS bundle ID: `ancientplustech.ancient.flipflip`
 3. **IMPORTANT**: Download the `GoogleService-Info.plist` file
 4. **IMPORTANT**: Open `flip/ios/Runner.xcworkspace` in Xcode
 5. **IMPORTANT**: Drag `GoogleService-Info.plist` into the Runner folder in Xcode